-There are currently five provincial lottery corporations that have long offered limited parlay sports betting, lottery, and various other gaming products in the country’s ten provinces and three territories.
+There are five provincial lottery corporations that have long offered limited parlay sports betting, lottery, and various other gaming products in the country’s ten provinces and three territories.
 The five provincial lottery corporations are:

 The federal ban on single-game betting was lifted in 2021, giving the country’s 10 provinces and three territories the right to decide if they want to legalize and regulate single-game sports betting there.
 Single-game wagering has since been added to the following limited parlay sports betting lottery products:

 PROLINE, Point Spread, Pools and Props parlays are available at Ontario lottery retailers only.
 Each product amounts to a different form of parlay wagering where you must combine a minimum of two or three bets.
 ProLine+ online sports betting has since been added to the offering.